 Tax-loss harvesting is mentioned a lot in the conversation about robo-advisors, since many offer this feature.
-Robo’s such as Betterment and Personal Capital tout it as a way to increase your after tax return.
+Robo’s such as Betterment and Empower tout it as a way to increase your after tax return.

 And who doesn’t want higher returns?